oauthstuff/draft-ietf-oauth-security-topics/A01_introduction.md

 	  the original scope of [@!RFC6749], [@!RFC6750], and [@!RFC6819].

     OAuth initially assumed static relationships between client, authorization server, and resource servers.
-The URLs of the AS and RS were known to the client at deployment time and built an anchor for the trust relationships among those parties.
+The URLs of the servers were known to the client at deployment time and built an anchor for the trust relationships among those parties.
 The validation of whether the client talks to a legitimate server was based on TLS server